Who can stay in the family home on reserve?

-After you break up, the court might make an exclusive occupation order.
+After you break up, the court could make an exclusive occupation order if you apply for that.
 An exclusive occupation order means you and your children can stay in the family home for a period of time, and your partner might have to leave the family home.

 For example, if you look after your children most of the time, the court might say you can stay in the family home with them to protect their best interests.
 Your partner might have to move out.
 The court decides what's best for your children.

 It's a very good idea to get legal help.
 A lawyer can help you decide what's best for you and your family.
 They can also help you with the process to get an exclusive occupation order.

 If family violence is an issue